Tannus Tires Review

 - To avoid potentially damaging your rims, the company recommends cutting the tire completely off using a knife or clippers.
 Then, simply using a wrench to peel the tire off of the rim, while making sure to remove any leftover pins with pliers.

 For additional insight into this, make sure you read through their User Manual.

 Now that we have a solid handle on the material used to make Tannus tires, as well as their meaningful differences compared to standard pneumatic tires (including the installation and removal process), let’s find out which models the company offers.

 Taking a Closer Look at Tannus Airless Tire Pricing & Models

-In total, there are six models available in the Tannus lineup, in 12 different colors.
+In total, there are seven models available in the Tannus lineup (including the recent addition of their Armour insert), in 12 different colors.
 All direct purchases come with a 30-day refund policy, which must be unused and in their original condition, less S&H and a 10% restocking fee:

 The Slick is a race-style tire with no tread, and Tannus tells us it excels in wet conditions.
 From a traditional pneumatic tire perspective, they say it’s comparable to a Michelin Pro 4 or a Vittoria Corsa.

 |Rubber Hardnesses||Soft, Regular, Hard|

 The Tannus New Slick features a slight tread with no edge, which they advertise delivers better cornering, excellent wet weather performance, and the best handling in their lineup.